 5. Compatibility testing test cases

-Compatibility testing is performed to safeguard against mobile application errors as devices have different OS, size, resolution, etc.
+Compatibility testing is performed to safeguard against mobile application errors as devices have different OS, size, resolution, etc. It allows to determine that an app works consistently across various platforms and environments.

 6 compatibility test case scenarios questions: